awslabs/aws-proof-build-assistant/doc/index.md

         };
     }

 As any source file in a code base, the above file has source file dependencies.
-This information can be found through a static analysis tool applied on the entire code base (for this purpose, AWS Proof Assistant uses `cflow`, which generates a function-level call graph).
+This information can be found through a static analysis tool applied on the entire code base (for this purpose, AWS Proof Build Assistant uses `cflow`, which generates a function-level call graph).

 The above file, along with the source files it depends on, also require certain directories to be included and certain variables to be defined for proper compilation.
 Compile commands for each source file in a code base are obtained by using the `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` flag when calling `cmake` on the code base.

-AWS Proof Assistant runs the relevant commands, parses the outputs and gathers all the build information for a specified source file within an easy-to-read and easy-to-integrate `Makefile`.
+AWS Proof Build Assistant runs the relevant commands, parses the outputs and gathers all the build information for a specified source file within an easy-to-read and easy-to-integrate `Makefile`.
 Users can run the following command:

 <pre class="command"><code>arpa run                       \
     -ha path/to/file.c            \